mvaled/mvaled.github.io/content/odoo-bus-implementation.rst

    - I discovered that Odoo 9's code base already has the cross-tab feature integrated.

-I commented on my `post about our migration to Odoo <odoo-at-last>`:ref: that our users open many tabs to the same Odoo instance.
+I commented on my post about our migration to Odoo that our users open many tabs to the same Odoo instance.
 When the chat is active this means an open connection for each tab and, since a chat is interactive in nature, all but one of these connections are not actually required [#notify]_.

 A while ago `I reported <twitter-spike-report_>`__ that switching from a threaded based deployment to a pre-forked processes one with a gevent_ based